donguree/hal-libs-header/documentation/source/system/mmc.rst

 **"buff" without command magic for the SMART information**

 |  1.
 The DILE_MMC(DIL_MMC) will send the "buff" to the HAL_MMC without the command magic.
 |  2.
-The HAL_MMC will return the "buff" which is filled with "Device life time estimantion" from ExtCSD register and the vendor data.
+The HAL_MMC will return the "buff" which is filled with "Device life time estimantion" from the ExtCSD register and the vendor data.
 - The emmc version is 5.0 or higher
     - Fill the JEDEC life time estimation from the start of the "buff".
 - The emmc version is 4.5 or lower